sagpat/aks-gpu-lab/README.md

+# AKS GPU Lab

-# What you should know before starting with this project?
+## What you should know before starting with this project?

 1. Kubernetes
     * 1.1 Should know k8s/AKS